 Why Are Huskies So Dramatic and Weird? (reactive)

-Siberian Huskies can be very reactive, but not in an aggressive way, just a silly goofy way.
+Siberian Huskies can be very reactive, but not in an aggressive way, just a goofy weird way.
 This leaves husky owners either crying with laughter or seemingly annoyed!
+We’ve all been there!

 So exactly why do Huskies display this type of behavior?